erenyenigul/ism/README.md

 ```
 In ISM, every line must contain a single instruction.
 First word in the line is the instruction name and the rest is the arguments.
 Beware that number of spaces between each argument, or between argument and the instruction matters.
 There should be a single space.

-Also, as you've also seen, you don't need to use double quotes (`"`) to indicate strings.
+Also, as you've seen, you don't need to use double quotes (`"`) to indicate strings.

 After you done the steps, the whole thing must look like this: